thuytrinh/hacker-news/README.md

 # hacker-news
 Yet another simple Android app for reading Hacker News, built by using a MVVM architectural approach.
-Data was provided by https://github.com/HackerNews/API.
+The app supports from API 9 to 23 and is able to work in both portrait and landscape.
+Data is provided by https://github.com/HackerNews/API.

 Testing
 -------
-In order to run all the unit tests, run the following command at the root of the project.
+In order to run [all the unit tests](https://github.com/thuytrinh/hacker-news/tree/master/app/src/test), run the following command at the root of the project.
 ```
 ./gradlew clean test
 ```